toremifene (Oral route)

 Interactions with Medicines

 Although certain medicines should not be used together at all, in other cases two different medicines may be used together even if an interaction might occur.
 In these cases, your doctor may want to change the dose, or other precautions may be necessary.
-Tell your healthcare professional if you are taking any other prescription or nonprescription (over-the-counter [OTC]) medicine.
+When you are taking this medicine, it is especially important that your healthcare professional know if you are taking any of the medicines listed below.
+The following interactions have been selected on the basis of their potential significance and are not necessarily all-inclusive.

 Interactions with Food/Tobacco/Alcohol

 Certain medicines should not be used at or around the time of eating food or eating certain types of food since interactions may occur.
 Using alcohol or tobacco with certain medicines may also cause interactions to occur.
-Discuss with your healthcare professional the use of your medicine with food, alcohol, or tobacco.
+The following interactions have been selected on the basis of their potential significance and are not necessarily all-inclusive.

 Other Medical Problems

-The presence of other medical problems may affect the use of toremifene.
+The presence of other medical problems may affect the use of this medicine.
 Make sure you tell your doctor if you have any other medical problems, especially:

-Proper Use of toremifene
+Proper use of toremifene

 Dosing

-The dose of toremifene will be different for different patients.
+The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
-The following information includes only the average doses of toremifene.
+The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.